jayclassless/tidypy/README.rst

       --threads NUM_THREADS           The number of threads to use to concurrently execute the tools.
 Overrides the
                                       configuration file.  [default: 3]
-      --no-progress                   Disable the display of the progress bar.
+      --disable-progress              Disable the display of the progress bar.
+      --disable-noqa                  Disable the ability to ignore issues using the "# noqa" comment in Python files.
       --help                          Show this message and exit.

 If you need to generate a skeleton configuration file with the default options,